 Sprinkler systems typically have the lowest overall maintenance requirements.

-1. Periodically (at least monthly or more often) check filter and remove sediment.
+1. Periodically (at least monthly or more often) check the filter and remove sediment.

-2. Daily or weekly or at least monthly check if sprinklers are operating at desired pressure.
+2. Daily or weekly or at least monthly check if sprinklers are operating at the desired pressure.

 Evaporative Cooling Pad System Maintenance

-1. Monthly or more often check filter and remove sediment if water has significant sediment amounts.
+1. Monthly or more often check the filter and remove sediment if water has significant sediment amounts.

-2. Shade outside of pad system to reduce algae growth on pad.
+2. Shade outside of the pad system to reduce algae growth on the pad.
 Add a chemical for algae control weekly during summer if algae growth is a problem.
-Allow pad to dry periodically (overnight) to reduce algae growth.
+Allow the pad to dry periodically (overnight) to reduce algae growth.

 3. Reduce mineral buildup on pads by:

 1) Ensuring water is uniformly distributed over the pad.